API

 password_reset

 Sent when a user completes a password reset.
-It is passed the user.
+In addition to the app (which is the sender), it is passed a user argument.

 password_changed

 Sent when a user completes a password change.
-It is passed the user.
+In addition to the app (which is the sender), it is passed a user argument.

 reset_password_instructions_sent